wanderingplanets/wanderingplanets/README.md

  Below 14 or over 25 years old (unless known before)

- Sexual jokes in public chat esp if I don't know you
+ Sexual jokes in public chat and if I don't know you

  ## Fandoms